NataKrj/AI-project-2024/README.md

 ## Project execution
 The Project include 4 step codes in Python for the a system for screening adverse media for risk assessment:
 - Inital Framework of the company risk assignment 4 Steps with keywords and risk assessment: https://github.com/NataKrj/AI-project-2024/blob/main/Steps_scoring_Framework.pdf
-1. Step: Sanction List Check- sanctioned companies check and assigning score
+1. Step: Sanction List check- sanctioned companies check and assigning score
-2. Step: Company Status check -company active or not active and assigning scores
+2. Step: Company Status check using Selenium library -company active or not active and assigning scores
 3. Step: Web scrapping
-3.1.
-Web scrapping using API
+- Web scrapping using API
-3.2.
-Web scrapping using Beautiful soup (Bing)
+- Web scrapping using Beautiful Soup (Bing)
-3.2.1.
-Adjusting code with NLP code, sentiment adjustment using VADER
+- Adjusting code with NLP code, sentiment adjustment using VADER
 5. Step: Companies score sum of 1+2+3 results with assigned risk level: prohibited, high, medium or low.

 ## Result